 10. High, Maxed Out and Over-The-Limit Credit Card Balances

-Your level of debt, which is measured by credit utilization, is another important factor that affects your credit score.
+One of the major causes of bad credit rating is your level of debt.
+This is measured by credit utilization and another important factor that affects your credit score.
 Having high credit card balances, maxed out credit limit, and over-the-limit credit card balances increase your credit utilization and decrease your credit score.

 11. Several Loan Applications or Inquiries